ryyppy/rescript-promise/README.md

 This will expose a global `Promise` module (don't worry, it will not mess with your existing `Js.Promise` code).

+### In case you are using @aantron/promise

+Unfortunately I didn't consider the case of mixing `@aantron/promise` with this particular binding, and both libraries bind to the globally accessible `Promise` module, so you can't mix them.

+In this case, copy `src/Promise.res` and `src/Promise.resi` into your bindings folder as `Promise2.res` and `Promise2.resi` and use it that way.
+Sorry for the inconvenience.
+At some point it will be part of the compiler stdlib, so hopefully this will be easy to migrate to later on.

 ## Examples

 - [examples/FetchExample.res](examples/FetchExample.res): Using the `fetch` api to login / query some data with a full promise chain scenario